HaniDevelop/HaniDevelop/README.md

 - 🏳️‍🌈 Hi, I’m @HaniDevelop (Hani Al-shafei) - MS in CS from University of Illinois
-- 👀 I’m interested in a position in C# and/or Java software development
+- 👀 I’m interested in a position in software development - currently looking
 - 🌱 I’m currently learning about cloud-based Databases (Oracle Database and Azure)
 - 📫 Reach me via email: halshafei15@gmail.com